ungive/mediaremote-adapter/README.md

 Get now playing information with the MediaRemote framework on all macOS versions, including 15.4 and newer.

-This works by using system binary &ndash; `/usr/bin/perl` in this case &ndash;
+This works by using a system binary &ndash; `/usr/bin/perl` in this case &ndash;
-which is entitled to use the MediaRemote framework and dynamically loading a custom helper framework which prints real-time updates to the standard output.
+which is entitled to use the MediaRemote framework and by dynamically loading a custom helper framework, which prints real-time updates to the standard output.

 ## Usage